MellowYarker/CryptoNotifier/README.md

 * **Sell alert**: If the price of a coin costs $40 and you want to sell it at $40 or more, you get a notification.

 You can choose the fiat currency you'd like prices to be displayed in, how often you want to *scan* coinmarketcap.com, and the time frame between price changes.
 Ex: 24 hour change in price.

-*Coming soon*

-* **Volume alert**: If the volume is high enough for you to buy or sell a large quantity of coins then you get a notification.

 ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/grsExample.png "Example Notification")